jrkerns/pylinac/docs/source/planar_imaging.rst

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

 * The phantom must not be touching or close to any image edges.
+* The blades should be fully or mostly open to correctly invert the image.
+This may not result in a complete failure, but you may have to force-invert the analysis if this case isn't true (i.e. ``myleeds.analyze(invert=True)``).

 **Pre-Analysis**